 Learn How to Make Frosted Pumpkin Sugar Cookies as a ghoulish Halloween treat.
 This is an Easy DIY Tutorial Idea.
 Scare up some fun!
 This Post is sponsored by Wilton on behalf of JoAnn Fabric and Craft Stores.
 All Opinions are 100% my own.

-I am so excited for Halloween.
-There is so much about Halloween that I absolutely love.
+Do you love Halloween too?
+I LOVE Halloween and am so excited about all of the scary festivities.
 I love the costumes, the fun, spooky and silly decorations, but my most favorite is all of the treats.
 I definitely have a sweet tooth!

 That is why I was so excited when I was asked to participate in the 13 Days of Sweet Halloween Treats using Wilton products from Jo-Ann.

-Here are are the supplies I used to decorate my cookies:
+Here are the supplies I used to decorate my cookies:

 - Wilton Jack-O-Lantern Cutter Set

 - Wilton Black Cookie Icing

 - Wilton Orange Cookie Icing